Graz city trip

 Especially if you go racing down on the highest indoor slide in the world (a whopping 175 m) with a speed of 25 to 30 kilometres per hour.

-During the descent, the slider makes quite a few turns, flies through the dark and probably ends slightly nauseous.
+During the descent, the slider makes several turns, flies through the dark, and probably ends slightly nauseous.
 But that is just all part of the fun….
 Fortunately, there is a method for controlling the speed to some extent.
 Just press down hard with your body on the mat to reduce the speed.

 Forty seconds of entertainment will set you back six euros and ten cents.